sainikhil2553/display16_LTSM/extras/doc/buffer_mode/README.md

 2. destroyBuffer, destroys buffer de-allocates memory, call at end of Display operations.
 3. clearBuffer, fills buffer with a colour, by default black.
 4. writeBuffer, writes buffer in a single SPI buffered write to screen.
+By default this will use a single write but there is also a row by row buffered write option, if passed parameter, certain displays require this option.

 ## Functions